“God, sexual harassment and assault.” A lot of people struggle to understand how God can be good yet allow for evil to happen.

 I looked into his eyes and saw a haze; he was high on something.
 I literally skipped across the road and the last look I remember on his face was that of satisfaction.

 The reason I am sharing these three stories is not to ridicule my city.
-(Nairobi is a gorgeous city, filled with kind, loving people..these were just odd happenings.)
+(Nairobi is a gorgeous city, filled with kind, loving people.
+These were just very odd happenings.)

 I share this because the instances, so close together, rocked my world.